 There is paid car parking available at both our hospital sites with Blue Badge holder spaces near the main entrances.
 You must display your badge.

-Frequent visitors to either Southport or Ormskirk hospitals can buy a concessionary pass to help with the cost of parking.
-We offer two passes which give unlimited visits and may be renewed as many times as needed.
+We offer passes to frequent visitors which give unlimited visits and may be renewed as many times as needed.
 They are:

 You can claim help with travel costs to hospital if you or your partner (including civil partner) receive any of the following benefits: